wesley-hughes/wesley-hughes/README.md

 </div>

-### <div align="center">Hi there!
-My name is Wesley Hughes, and I am a Full Stack Software Development apprentice at Nashville Software School.
+### <div align="center">👋 My name is Wesley Hughes, and I am a Full Stack Software Development apprentice at Nashville Software School💻 .
 I have experience with several programming languages, including Javascript, React, HTML, CSS, Python, and SQL.

-When I’m not coding, I enjoy spending time outdoors with my dog Poppy.
+When I’m not coding, I enjoy spending time outdoors with my dog Poppy 🐕‍🦺.
 I am an avid hiker and am currently cultivating a moss garden, as I am passionate about biophilic design.

 One thing that really drives me in my work is collaboration.
 I enjoy working with others to solve problems and create innovative solutions.